How to prepare for a media interview

 How do you talk in a media interview?

 The language you use in the boardroom is very different to how you should speak to the media.

-One of the best pieces of advice is avoid jargon as it can confuse your audience.
+One of the best pieces of advice is to avoid jargon as it can confuse your audience.
 Instead, use relevant and easy-to-understand facts and statistics and talk about what will interest your clients and customers.

 3. Know the media

-Take the time to understand the media, how it works, who the journalist is and type of media they work for – tv, radio, newspaper or online.
+Take the time to understand the media, how it works, who the journalist is and the type of media they work for – tv, radio, newspaper or online.
 It is important to research what stories they normally cover and what interest they have in you, your business, and your industry.

 What are the different types of media interviews?